Southwestern University: Campus

 Southwestern University is located in Georgetown, Texas, about 30 miles (50 km) north of Austin.
-The campus comprises 700 acres (2.8 km²) mostly located north of University Avenue, although the eastern portion of these lands remains largely undeveloped with some portions serving as an EcoLab where faculty and students conduct research.
+The campus comprises 700 acres (2.8 km²) mostly located north of University Avenue, although the eastern portion of these lands remains largely undeveloped.
 The main campus is organized around a central academic mall formed by a semi-circular grassy area bounded by a pedestrian walkway and academic buildings.
 Residence halls and on-campus apartments are located to the east and northwest of the academic mall.
 Sports fields, support facilities, and parking are on the periphery of the main campus.